 If you are lucky enough to live in an area with generally mild weather walking and bike commuting can be a year-round activity.
-For years I lived 3 miles from work and walked home or rode my bike every day.
-In the summer time, my choice of urban transportation was my bike because the heat was a little much after a few blocks of walking, other times of the year I took advantage of public transportation in the morning and then walked home after work.
-It was amazing, by the time I got home I felt relaxed and peaceful, no matter what the workday had thrown at me.
+For years I lived 3 miles from work and walked home or rode my bike daily.
+In the summertime, my choice of urban transportation was my bike because the heat was a little much after a few blocks of walking; other times of the year I took advantage of public transportation in the morning and then walked home after work.
+It was terrific, by the time I got home I felt relaxed and peaceful, no matter what the workday had thrown at me.

 Transportation should ideally be low-tech.
-The perfect combination for me is my Electra Gigi for short trips since it has a large basket to carry my purse, bags or other items and is SO comfortable.
+The perfect combination for me is my Electra Gigi for those short trips, t has a large basket to carry my purse, bags, or other items and is SO comfortable.
 The bike is a bit heavy so not good for hills.
 I have a car and will not get rid of it, but currently, my husband and I both have cars, once I work closer to home again, I’ll go back to bike commuting and sell one of the cars.
 In the rare instance my husband and I might both need a car on the same day at the same time we can always use a car-sharing service or Uber.

 The average person can walk a mile in about twenty minutes, use this rule to estimate the time needed to get from point a to b.
 You can also use online tools to estimate your walk or bike time in applications like Google maps.

 If you’re considering cycling as transportation, I suggest checking out a few websites for inspiration.

 Another obstacle was finding work-appropriate clothing to ride my bike to work while not having to shower or change upon arrival.
 I highly recommend visiting cyclechic.com, not a spandex laden girl in the bunch.